AsahiLinux/asahi-installer/README.md

 ## Process

+First of all, for the full info see the [blog post](https://asahilinux.org/2022/03/asahi-linux-alpha-release/), from where the following information is taken.

 The installer is designed to be as self-explanatory as possible.
 You will see a series of prompts that guide you through resizing your macOS partition (if necessary) and installing your new OS.
 We expect users to install Linux alongside macOS at this point.
 The installer will not delete or affect your macOS installation, other than performing a live resize.

 Once the first stage of the installation is done, you will have to reboot into 1TR mode (One True recoveryOS) in order to finish the install.
 Read the instructions that the installer prints carefully!
 Simply rebooting into the new OS won’t work until this is done.
 You need to fully shut down your machine, then boot by holding down the power button until you see “Entering startup options”, choose your new OS in the boot selector menu, and follow the prompts.